 Yes, the program will foster opportunities to make social connections with Israelis who are also volunteering in similar enterprises

 Volunteer placements take place in groups and will be assigned upon arrival in Israel.
-Placements are approximately 4-6 hours a day and can include agricultural work such as picking fruit and vegetables on farms and sorting and packaging supplies for displaced families, individuals and soldiers.
+Placements are approximately 4-6 hours a day and can include agricultural work such as harvesting fruits and vegetables on local farms, sorting and packaging supplies for displaced families, individuals, and soldiers, as well as many other types of hands-on support based on local needs.
+You may also take part in social volunteering with NGOs, hospitals, nursing homes, or join green initiatives like Venatata, MeLaVaV, and Yozmat Hoenergia.

 Basic health insurance is included in the program fee.
 You will need to show proof of additional health insurance for pre-existing conditions not covered by the health policy.